bb-wg02/cal_ds1/README.md

 3 Main files:
 prompt.ipynb
 report.ipynb
-coupon.csv
+data/coupon.csv
+images/
-All of them are in the top level of this github directory.
+All of them are in the top level of this github directory, except items belonging in data and images subdirectory

 # Where to Look For Project Results
 Look at report.ipynb for an overview, but most of the analysis and code is in prompt.ipynb